Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Results

-Figure \ref{fig:3} plots the spectrum‐averaged fractal dimension $\langle D_2\rangle$ of the central 300–900 states (depending on $N$) versus disorder strength $\delta$, for four Fibonacci sizes and an extrapolated $N\to\infty$ curve.
-All finite‐$N$ curves display a pronounced dip–peak (“re-entrant”) feature near $\delta\approx0.7$–$1.2$ before decaying to zero at strong disorder.
-Notably, as $N$ increases, the height of the re-entrant bump diminishes and its maximum shifts slightly to lower $\delta$, and the $N\to\infty$ estimate (green) lies below every finite‐$N$ trace in that window.
-This demonstrates that while multifractal reentrance is a robust phenomenon, its amplitude and precise location are renormalized in the thermodynamic limit.
+The resulting finite-size curves and thermodynamic estimate are presented in Fig.~\ref{fig:2}(b).
+All finite‐$N$ curves display a pronounced dip–peak (“reentrant”) feature near $\delta\approx0.7$–$1.2$ before decaying to zero at strong disorder.
+As $N$ increases, the height of the reentrant peak diminishes, its maximum shifts slightly toward lower $\delta$, and the $N\to\infty$ estimate lies below all finite-size curves in this window.
+The inset of Fig. \ref{fig:2}(b) provides an uncertainty estimate that accounts for correlations between neighboring eigenstates.
+The resulting jackknife errors are smaller than the nonmonotonic variation of $D_{2,\infty}$ across the localized and reentrant regimes and therefore do not alter the identification of the reentrant feature.
+Representative inverse-size regressions and their goodness of fit are provided in Supplementary Fig.~S1 online.
+The corresponding coefficients of determination range from $R^2=0.951$ to $0.995$, supporting the use of the leading $1/L$ correction for these finite-size estimates.This demonstrates that while reentrance is a robust phenomenon, its amplitude and precise location are renormalized in the thermodynamic limit.
+To further test the finite-size stability of this behavior, we extended the calculation to $L=35422$, $92736$, and $150050$ using the central eigenstates.
+The resulting curves nearly overlap and preserve the same nonmonotonic reentrant structure observed at the smaller sizes (see Supplementary Fig. S2 online).